 - 7. Carefully adjust the position of the AutoSampler to bring the syringe needle into precise alignment with the injector needle port. - Securely tighten the mounting plate screws - 8.
-Lower the syringe carriage and puncture the injector septum two or three times to ensure that the syringe and syringe needle are properly aligned with the injector port. - 9.
-To return the syringe carriage to its rest position, raise the syringe carriage to its upper limit of travel.
+Lower the syringe carriage and puncture the injector septum two or three times to ensure that the syringe and syringe needle are properly aligned with the injector port. - To return the syringe carriage to its rest position, raise the syringe carriage to its upper limit of travel.
 Then lower the carriage a fraction of an inch until it engages. - 10.
-Close the storage module. - Repeat this procedure each time you replace the injector septum.
+Close the storage module.

-BUILD THE LIQUID INJECTION METHOD
+BUILD THE 8200 LIQUID INJECTION METHOD ON THE STAR CHROMATOGRAPHY WORKSTATION

-NOTE: Be sure you have selected the 10-μL syringe setting in the 8200 Hardware Configuration Window (see Specify the 8200 Hardware Configuration, Page 39).
+NOTE: Be sure you have selected the 10-μL syringe setting in the 8200 Hardware Configuration Window (see Specify the 8200 Hardware Configuration, Page 27).